 Pre-WWI

 The poster above features a confident sailor in his uniform, with a ship and factory in the background, symbolizing adventure and industry.
-Before World War I, the U.S. Navy made their posters to specifically attract young men.
-By showcasing both financial incentives and career prospects, along with appealing visuals, the Navy effectively drew in male recruits eager to serve and be part of America's expanding influence. |
+Before World War I, the U.S. Navy recruited young men by showcasing financial incentives and career prospects in the service.

 WWII

-Created in 1942 at a time when the Navy urgently needed more soldiers after the U.S. entered World War II, this poster successfully tapped into American patriotism and the desire for revenge after Pearl Harbor. | Cold War
+Created in 1942 at a time when the Navy urgently needed more sailors after the U.S. entered World War II, this poster successfully tapped into American patriotism and the desire to avenge Pearl Harbor.
+The text on the poster adds to its effectiveness, with phrases like "Choose now while you can" creating a sense of urgency.

 Conclusion

 Recruitment posters serve as a visual timeline of history, highlighting the Navy's enduring passion and commitment despite facing times of hardship.
-All of these posters are located for viewing at the Intrepid Museum.
-Tickets to visit the Museum and check out our collections for more information are available for purchase here.
+Tickets to visit the Museum and check out our collections for more information are available for purchase here